 Search Base DN

 Optional, base DN to use for user searches.
-See Enforcing Group Memberhip below.
+See Enforcing Group Membership below.

 Optional, search filter to use for user searches.
-See Enforcing Group Memberhip below.
+See Enforcing Group Membership below.

 plainfor unencrypted LDAP (port 389),